CodeRebirth/custom_calendar/README.md

 To use the Simple Calendar package, add it to your pubspec.yaml file:

 dependencies:
-  simple_calendar: ^1.0.0  # Use the latest version
+  lightweight_calendar: ^1.0.0  # Use the latest version

 Then, run flutter pub get to install the package.

 Usage
-Import the package in your Dart code: import 'package:simple_calendar/simple_calendar.dart';
+Import the package in your Dart code: import 'package:lightweight_calendar/lightweight_calendar.dart';

 To use the calendar widget, simply add a CalendarApp widget to your Flutter app: